2024 ASHRM Awards

 ASHRM Innovation Award

-The ASHRM Innovation Award (formerly Patient Safety Award) recognizes organizational excellence in the various domains of risk management and celebrates the achievements of risk professionals in promoting patient safety across the health care continuum.
+The ASHRM Innovation Award recognizes organizational excellence in patient safety and celebrates the efforts of risk management professionals in promoting safety across the health care enterprise.

 What Do the Recipients Get?